malexandersalazar/tools-python-mssql-statistics-descriptor/README.md

 ## Prerequisites

-Snowflake Statistics Descriptor was tested with:
+MSSQL Statistics Descriptor was tested with:

 * Python: 3.7.16
 * Packages: